Bifrustum

-In geometry, an n-agonal bifrustum is a polyhedron composed of three parallel planes of n-agons, with the middle plane largest and usually the top and bottom congruent.
+In geometry, an n-gonal bifrustum is a polyhedron composed of three parallel planes of n-gons, with the middle plane largest and usually the top and bottom congruent.

 It can be constructed as two congruent frusta combined across a plane of symmetry, and also as a bipyramid with the two polar vertices truncated.

 They are duals to the family of elongated bipyramids.